afuafuyo/ynode/README_EN.md

 # Get the post param

-you can use express's body-parser midwares
+you can use express's body-parser midware

 ```javascript
 var Hook = YNode.Y.include('y/core/Hook');